 The Group allows customers to return goods within a period of time subsequent to the delivery of the goods purchased.
-The return period is 30 days after delivery.
+The Group changed its sales return policy in 2014 to offer returns for items from 7 days to 30 days of receipt of shipment.
 The Group estimates return allowance based on historical experience.
 The estimation of return allowances is adjusted to the extent that actual returns differ, or are expected to differ.
 Changes in the estimated return allowance are recognized through a cumulative catch-up adjustment in the period of change and will impact the amount of net revenues in that period.

 Outbound shipping charges to customers are included as a part of the revenues.
 Outbound shipping-related costs are included in the cost of goods sold.
-Shipping costs incurred for sales of products and recognized as cost of goods sold were \$40,694, \$63,917 and \$94,509 for the years ended December 31, 2012, 2013 and 2014 respectively.
+Shipping costs incurred for sales of products and recognized as cost of goods sold were \$63,917, \$94,509 and \$80,915 for the years ended December 31, 2013, 2014 and 2015 respectively.

 VAT on sales is calculated at 17% on revenue from sale of products in the PRC and paid after deducting input-VAT on purchases.
-The net VAT balance between input-VAT and output-VAT is reflected in the accounts under prepaid expenses and other current assets or accrued expenses and other current liabilities.
+The net VAT balance between input-VAT and output-VAT is reflected in the consolidated financial statement as prepaid expenses and other current assets or accrued expenses and other current liabilities.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED DECEMBER 31, 2012, 2013 AND 2014

-(U.S. dollars in thousands, except share data and per share data, or otherwise noted)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED DECEMBER 31, 2013, 2014 AND 2015 (U.S. dollars in thousands, except share data and per share data, or otherwise noted)